HE-SNR: Uncovering Latent Logic via Entropy for Guiding Mid-Training on SWE-bench: Introduction

 \section{Introduction}

-\textsc{SWE-bench} \cite{jimenez2023swe} has established itself as the definitive benchmark for evaluating the software engineering capabilities of Large Language Models (LLMs), representing the pinnacle of difficulty in the field.
-Unlike traditional evaluations focused solely on isolated code snippets, \textsc{SWE-bench} tasks models with resolving complex issues within real-world repositories, which demands high-level agentic capabilities such as strict instruction following, precise tool invocation, and multi-turn environment interaction.
-Acquiring these proficiencies necessitates SFT, which aligns the model to function as an instruction-following agent rather than a generic text completer.
-Therefore, incorporating an SFT phase is mandatory for assessing model performance on \textsc{SWE-bench}.
+\textsc{SWE-bench} \cite{jimenez2023swe} has established itself as the definitive benchmark for evaluating the software engineering capabilities of Large Language Models (LLMs).
+Unlike traditional evaluations on isolated code snippets, \textsc{SWE-bench} tasks models with resolving complex issues in real-world repositories, requiring agentic capabilities like strict instruction following, precise tool invocation, and multi-turn environment interaction.
+Acquiring these proficiencies typically involves Supervised Fine-Tuning (SFT) to align the model as an instruction-following agent.
+Because directly applying Reinforcement Learning (RL) to base models remains highly challenging for complex multi-turn tasks, recent SOTA frameworks \cite{wei2026swe, wang2025swe, yang2025kimi} uniformly build upon instruction-tuned models.
+Thus, an SFT phase is widely considered a crucial prerequisite for any meaningful assessment of model performance on the \mbox{\textsc{SWE-bench}} benchmark.

-Extensive literature \cite{zhou2023lima, ouyang2022training} suggests that the fundamental intelligence and reasoning capabilities of LLMs are primarily acquired during pre-training, whereas post-training serves mainly to format these capabilities for user interaction, often incurring an ``alignment tax" that may even degrade intrinsic intelligence \cite{ouyang2022training}.
-However, recent research advocates for an intermediate stage known as \textit{mid-training} \cite{roziere2023code, touvron2023llama} to bridge the gap between general pre-training and SFT.
-While pre-training ingests vast amounts of general knowledge typically constrained to shorter context windows (e.g., 8K), mid-training shifts focus to high-density, domain-specific data including Chain-of-Thought (CoT) data, STEM corpora~\cite{gunasekar2023textbooks, mukherjee2023orca}, and high-quality code repositories processed at extended context lengths of 32K or larger.
-This stage is designed to amplify logical reasoning, mathematical problem-solving, and coding proficiency, while simultaneously facilitating context window extension.

-Given the pivotal role of mid-training in acquiring capabilities for \textsc{SWE-bench}, relying on post-SFT scores acts as an inherently lagging indicator.
-Since the exorbitant computational cost of mid-training renders extensive trial-and-error experimentation practically infeasible, this extended feedback loop severely hinders iteration efficiency.
-Furthermore, such indirect evaluation is often misleading, as alignment stochasticity obscures the base model's true latent potential.
-Therefore, establishing a robust metric to directly assess the software engineering potential of base models is imperative for guiding optimization during this critical phase.

-While prior work links lower test set loss (e.g., PPL \cite{kaplan2020scaling}, BPC \cite{huang2024compression}) to downstream performance, these findings are largely confined to static benchmarks like MMLU or HumanEval \cite{hendrycks2020measuring, chen2021evaluating}.
-Unlike \textsc{SWE-bench}, these tasks lack complex agentic requirements, such as tool use or strict instruction adherence and are solvable via few-shot prompting \cite{brown2020language}, making them less dependent on SFT alignment.
-Furthermore, existing correlation studies typically rely on coarse-grained, noisy corpora to achieve statistical significance, yielding imprecise signals that are insufficient for guiding fine-grained training optimization.